Jeiwan/uniswapv3-book/content/docs/milestone_1/providing-liquidity.md

 positions in a `bytes32 => Info` map and are using hashes of concatenated owner address, lower tick, and upper tick as keys.
 This is cheaper than storing three nested maps.

 We're not done yet!
-Next, we need to calculate the amounts that a user must deposit.
-We discussed this in the theoretical
+Next, we need to calculate the amounts that the user must deposit.
+Luckily, we have

 part: we don't want to calculate $\sqrt{x*y}$ in the contract, so we need to calculate the token amounts corresponding to the price range and the amount of liquidity selected by the user.